- Written by Dr.Mehmet Demircioglu

 Choosing a hair transplant clinic in Turkey begins with medical responsibility, not travel convenience, for exactly this reason.

-Why should the donor area decide the plan?
+The donor area must decide the plan

 The donor area is the limited reserve that makes the surgery possible.
 A clinic can move hair from the donor area, but it cannot create endless new hair.
 If too many grafts are taken, the patient may lose future options.